Mohammed Zubair (journalist): 2022 Muhammad remarks controversy

-Lawsuits
+Legal issues

-Case on tweet about extremist Hindutva leaders
+Hindutva extremist tweet case

 On 27 May 2022, Zubair published a series of tweets slamming prime-time debates on Indian television channels during the ongoing controversy regarding the Gyanvapi mosque.
 Zubair said that these debates "have become a platform to encourage hate mongers to speak ill about other religions".
 He added that the Indian TV anchors were doing a better job of speaking against a religion than the hatemongers Yati Narasinghanand Saraswati or Mahant Bajrang Muni or Anand Swaroop.

-The extremist Hindutva leaders named, Mahant Bajrang Muni 'Udasin,' Yati Narsinghanand, and Anand Swarup had been recorded on camera using hate speech, instigating violence against Muslims, or making rape threats against Muslim women.
+The extremist Hindutva leaders—Mahant Bajrang Muni 'Udasin,' Yati Narsinghanand, and Anand Swarup—had been recorded on camera using hate speech, instigating violence against Muslims, and making rape threats against Muslim women.

-A Police case (FIR) was filed in Khairabad, Sitapur, Uttar Pradesh in early June in response to a complaint by a Sitapur leader of a Hindu group.
-The complainant accused Zubair of "outraging religious feelings" of three seers by labeling them "hatemongers" on Twitter.
+An FIR was filed in Khairabad, Sitapur, Uttar Pradesh in early June in response to a complaint by a Sitapur leader of a Hindu group.
+The complainant accused Zubair of "outraging religious feelings" of three seers by labelling them "hatemongers" on Twitter.

-In mid June, Zubair posted e-mails from the Twitter service informing him that one of his tweets criticising the comments by Yati Narsinghanand Giri the leader of a Hindu group were being 'withheld' in India under the country's IT laws at the request of law enforcement authorities.
+In mid-June, Zubair posted e-mails from the Twitter service informing him that one of his tweets criticising the comments by Yati Narsinghanand Giri the leader of a Hindu group were being 'withheld' in India under the country's IT laws at the request of law enforcement authorities.
 'Withholding' a tweet meant that it would no longer be visible in India.
 Twitter said this was done "in order to comply with Twitter's obligations under India's local laws".
 Later two more of Zubair's tweets were withheld, they were about the provocative comments made by a Hindu priest Mahant Bajrang Muni threatening to kidnap and rape Muslim women.

 On 14 June, Zubair challenged the FIR and pleaded in the Lucknow Bench of the Allahabad High Court that his tweet did not insult or attempt to insult religious beliefs and the case against him had been lodged to 'harass' him.
-After hearing a plea on the case High Court refused to quash a first information report (FIR) and said that the case needed investigation and adjudication by a trial court.
+After hearing a plea on the case, the High Court refused to quash the FIR and said that the case needed investigation and adjudication by a trial court.

-In mid July, Zubair challenged the order of Allahabad High Court in the Supreme Court of India.
+In mid-July, Zubair challenged the order of Allahabad High Court in the Supreme Court of India.
 Solicitor General Tushar Mehta argued against the plea and admitted "We accept that the speeches made by Yati Narsinghanand were hate speech for which he was arrested and put in jail".

-Case on tweet with screenshot from comedy film
+On 7th October 2024, Udita Tyagi, a temple associate of Yati Narsinghanand filed an FIR against Zubair for “inciting" muslims to "attack" the temple after he tweeted about Yati Narsinghanand ’s derogatory remarks against the Prophet Muhammad.
+The UP police invoked section 152 of BNS which is about an “act endangering unity, sovereignty and integrity of India” in the FIR against Zubair.
+A petition to quash the FIR and interim relief was filed in the Allahabad High court.